Best GPUs for Running LLMs Locally in 2026

 - ~750W power supply recommended

-Who it's for: People running 7B–13B models who want them to move quickly.
-Those sizes run fast on this card.
-You can push toward roughly 30B at 4-bit, but it is tight against the 16 GB ceiling and leaves little room for context.
+Who it's for: People running 7B–14B models who want them to move quickly.
+Those sizes run fast on this card at 4-bit with context to spare.
+The 32B–34B tier is out of reach — at ~20–21 GB for 4-bit, it does not fit 16 GB.

 Pros:

-- Comfortable for the 7B–13B range that covers most everyday local-AI work.
+- Comfortable for the 7B–14B range that covers most everyday local-AI work, including 7B–8B at Q8.

 - Lower power and PSU requirement than the 4090, so an easier build.